idvorkin/idvorkin.github.io/_d/time-off-11-2022.md

 ### Diet

 - ☐ Weight myself daily
-- ☐ Be ready to get back on weight track for end of August weight in.
+- ☐ Be ready to get back on weight track for end of November weight in.

 ### Sleep